SU-HSDO/suhumsci/lando/README.md

 In order to sync from a staging or dev site, you will have to do the following:

-1. In `suhumsci/docroot/sites/hs_colorful/blt.yml` (or whichever relevant site you are working with), change line 10 for remote to: `remote: hs_colorful.stage` or `remote: hs_colorful.dev`.
+1. In `suhumsci/docroot/sites/SITENAME/blt.yml` (`SITENAME` being the site you are working with), change line 10 for remote to: `remote: hs_colorful.stage` or `remote: hs_colorful.dev`.
-2. Sync the database as you normally would: `lando blt drupal:sync --site=[my-multisite]`.
+2. Sync the database as you normally would: `lando blt drupal:sync --site=SITENAME`.

 ## Configuration for local SimpleSAML authentication